François de Beaumont: First French War of Religion

 His campaign against the Catholics in 1562 achieved great success.
-Following the defeat of the Protestant armies in Cahors, Amiens, Sens and the massacre of Wassy by the Duke of Guise in March 1562, he took command in April of Protestants of Provence, and enters Valence with 8000 men.
+Following the defeat of the Protestant armies in Cahors, Amiens, Sens and the massacre of Wassy by the Duke of Guise in March 1562, he took command in April of Protestants of Provence, and entered Valence with 8000 men.
 Capturing the governor La Motte-Gondrin here, he allowed his followers to hang him.
 Going forth from Valence he routed the enemy in Romans-sur-Isère, Grenoble and Vienne where he plundered the Cathedral Saint-André and Notre-Dame de Grenoble.
 He drove out the new lieutenant-general of Dauphiné Laurent de Maugiron, forcing him into Burgundy.
 Garrisons that resisted him were butchered.
 He then went directly to the castle of Montrond, where the governor of Forez was entrenched.
 He entered the city the next day, plundering the church, and allegedly threw the priest and churchwarden from the belfry.
 On 5 May 1562, he returned victorious to the city of Lyon.
 He committed a massacre in Lyon, in 'revenge' for the massacres of the Huguenots at Orange on 6 May 1562.
 After Feurs in Forez, on 3 July, he marched on Montbrison at the head of four thousand, and seized the town on 14 July 1562.
 Here he forced eighteen prisoners to throw themselves from the top of the keep.
 In every town he conquered he proscribed Catholicism, and compelled the church to sell off their property.

 Calvin, always uneasy with popular violence in the name of Calvinism received reports of des Adrets conduct with displeasure.
 On 17 July he was replaced in Lyon, as Lieutenant General, by Soubise at the behest of Condé.
 Papal forces responded to his terror tactics with terror of their own.

 In November, he met the Duke of Nemours, besieged in Vienne, who offers him the title of governor of Dauphiné.
 In December Condé had him dismissed from this post.

 His brutal style of warfare alienated even many Huguenot supporters of the rebellion against the crown, and he was informed of intercepted letters between Coligny and Soubise, criticising his conduct.
 Resultingly he entered into communication with the Catholics, declaring himself openly in favor of conciliation..On 10 January 1563 he was arrested on suspicion of plotting to hand his forces over to the crown by his lieutenants Mauvans and Montbrun and confined in the citadel of Nîmes.
 He was liberated at the edict of Amboise in the following March, and, finding few friends among Protestant or Catholic factions, he retired to his château of La Frette.